Public Bucket

 Accessing objects in a public bucket

-Objects in a public bucket can be accessed without any authentication.
+Objects in a public bucket (by default) can be read without any authentication.
+However, only those with access to the bucket can write objects.

 Let's upload a file to our public bucket: